tjdwill/ewi/journal.md

 ## Journal

+### 20 December 2024

+So, it's been a month since my last entry, but I've been actively working.
+Specifically, I've been experimenting with Qt for designing the application, and I've learned a tremendous amount in the process.
+Now, I have a barebones application that works in testing.
+The goal at this stage is to implement the controller for the app in order to connect the interface logic with the business logic.

+Doing this will require the controller to have the means to convert between Qt data structures and STL data structures.
+This will likely incur a performance penalty, but that shouldn't be too intense for the purpose of this application; it's not a high-speed trading app, for instance.

+Also, I still need to implement the metrics plotting by integrating `matplot++`.

+I am, however, concerned about the building and release of the application.
+Quite frankly, I don't know what I'm doing.
+I don't know how to package dependencies nor do I know how to make the build more flexible.
+For instance, currently the top-level `CMakeLists.txt` file has to include the installation path to `Eigen` in order to build properly.
+I don't know why that's the case.

 ### 15 November 2024

 Let's regroup a bit.
 So far, I've been working on the infrastructure of my application,